sugar-framework/sugar-framework.github.io/_posts/2014-02-15-geting-started-index.md

 ```

 Routes are defined with the form `method route [guard], controller, action`, so when `get "/", YourProject.Controllers.Main, :index` is used in the router, we are telling our application to call the `index` function (action) defined in the `YourProject.Controllers.Main` module (controller) whenever the `"/"` URL is accessed.

+Along with defining routes, the router can also contain two other configurations: plugs and filters.
+Both of these allow for the modification of response on a much broader scale than what is possible with a single controller action.

 To see the different ways routes can be defined, checkout the documentation on [routing](/docs/routing/).